gonmf/dakilang/README.md

 ### Declarations

-New declarations add what is called a _clause_ to a global table of clauses.
+New declarations add what is called a _clause_ to the _global table of clauses_ (sometimes called database or knowledge base in other logic languages).
 A clause is composed of a head declaration and an optional tail, separated by the characters `:-`.

 ```
 > parent('john', 'emily').